-Named the Centre Education Programme, it offered young people an opportunity to reconnect with education in a setting that was non-judgemental, inclusive and flexible in the way it engaged them in their learning Several more flexible learning centres developed, each a registered school, and they, along with all the other schools operated by the Christian Brothers, came under the leadership of Edmund Rice Education Australia in 2007.
-In 2010, there were six flexible schools, EREA has continued its committed to this form of education and in 2020 the number of flexible learning centres has grown from six to twenty-two.
+The Four Principles provide a Common Ground for relationships to be established in a non-judgemental, inclusive and flexible way which helps young people engage in their learning and wellbeing.
+Several more flexible learning centres developed, each a registered school, and they, along with all the other schools operated by the Christian Brothers, came under the leadership of Edmund Rice Education Australia in 2007.
+In 2010, there were six flexible schools.
+EREA has continued its committed to this form of education and in 2022 the number of flexible learning centres has grown from six to twenty-two.
 In 2023, Edmund Rice Education Australia Flexible Schools Ltd was formed to support the growing needs of our schools, communities, young people and staff.
 We have twenty-one Flexible Learning Centres and two Special Schools around Australia in most states and territories except the ACT and Victoria.
 (EREA also have a Flexi School with multiple campuses in Victoria)